By ALEXI VENICE—

 When the ass-groper’s lawyer asked Swift how she felt about the ass-groper losing his job, Swift replied, “I’m not going to allow you or your client to make me feel in any way that this is my fault, because it isn’t.”

 I applaud Taylor Swift for her temerity in countersuing and drawing attention to this absurd claim by a letch.
 In many respects, we’ve come a long way.
-In other respects, we’ve regressed, and I blame that regression on the tone at the top—the Copper-Topped Sapindale bragging about pussy-grabbing.
+In other respects, we’ve regressed, and I blame that regression on the tone at the top—The Buffoon bragging about pussy-grabbing and all his buffoonery.

 Don’t get me wrong.
 I don’t reject sexual touch.
 I enjoy a playful grab—front or back—FROM MY HUSBAND!
 It’s not the ACTION, it’s the person doing it.